The Shelly’s Leg sign, as seen at MOHAI

 Shelly Bauman’s life was poignant even before that fateful accident.
 Born in Illinois on July 23, 1947, she grew up in Chicago, where she studied classical dance as a young girl.
 After her family moved to Florida, her innocence was shattered at the age of 16 when her father committed suicide.
 Her mother then told her that that man was in fact not her true father — and then kicked her out of the house forever.
 Bauman then spent several years living as a homeless drifter, traveling around the country and supporting herself by working as an exotic dancer.
 She arrived in Seattle in 1968, where she initially lived in Rainier Valley in the home of a black family.

 The accident that transformed Bauman’s life occurred on July 14, 1970.
-On that truly fateful day, she and a group of friends gathered in Pioneer Square during Seattle’s first Bastille Day parade.
-What began as a festive night for Bauman abruptly became a life-changing tragedy.
+On that truly fateful date, she and a group of friends gathered in Pioneer Square during Seattle’s first Bastille Day parade.
+What began as a festive night out for Bauman abruptly became a life-changing tragedy.

 “There was a cannon in the parade loaded with gunpowder, held in place by a wad of wet papier-mâché,” Bauman would later recall.
 “Someone lit the fuse and the cannon fired into the crowd, hitting [me] in the pelvis.
 It was the son of the owner of the cannon showing off to a friend.”